valentinesamuel/MarketOnlineApp/README.md

 # MarketApp

-A new Flutter project.
+MarketApp is a n aplication that allow users order food from their favorites resturant, see the location of resturants and check current deals.

 ## Getting Started

-This project is actually my first complete flutter applicatin where i download a complete ui kit and tried to rebuild it the way it is with flutter and dart code.
+This project is actually my first complete flutter application where i download a complete ui kit and tried to rebuild it the way it is with flutter.

 Download the same ui kit from: